 SSI was formed in 2000 as the state-wide umbrella organisation for 11 Migrant Resource Centres and multicultural services across NSW.
 By working together, SSI's member organisations can achieve more than by working alone.
 In FY2022 we expanded our membership to 15 organisations.
+(See page 77)

-Work with us to deliver programs that create value in the community.
+Expectation of SSI: Work with us to deliver programs that create value in the community.